Company Values

 • Imposing consistency in the presentation of illustrations, diagrams and other display items.

-• Establishing consistency of basic formatting to meet style guide requirements (eg, italic, bold, font size and style).
+• Establishing consistency in basic formatting to meet style guide requirements (eg italics, bold, font size, and style).

-• Checking and correcting the reference list according to the prescribed style (copy editors do not check the accuracy of the bibliographic information).
+• Checking and correcting the reference list in accordance with the prescribed style (copy editors do not verify the accuracy of the bibliographic information).

-• Cross-checking the references (often an additional service) between text/notes and reference list.
+• Cross-checking the references (often an additional service) between text/notes and the reference list.

 • Copyediting includes proofreading and formatting.

-Because theses and dissertations are for examinations, I cannot ethically write anything new in them.
+Because theses and dissertations are for examination, I cannot ethically add anything new to them.
 I can only rearrange the author’s original text.

 My proofreading services include checking to ensure that all the elements of the academic paper are complete, consistent and correctly placed, including checking as necessary: